 Recyclable materials are collected on alternating Mondays for each half of the City.
 The City is currently divided into east and west sections along Sunfish Lake Boulevard and Nowthen Boulevard.
 View a map of the City (PDF).
 Recycling bins must be placed out at the street by 6:30 a.m. on the scheduled day of collection.

 The City of Ramsey also sponsors two (2) recycling day events as well.
 They are typically held the first Saturday in May and the last Saturday in September.
-View other details on the Spring/Fall Recycling Day events.
+View other details on the Spring/Summer/Fall Recycling Day events.
 The purpose of these events is to provide residents an opportunity to properly dispose of items not generally accepted through the curbside recycling program.

 View the new Ramsey Recycler Newsletter.